 With peripheral neuropathy (nerve damage), one of the major concerns is a loss of feeling sensation (numbness) that can lead to serious medical complications.
 Whereas numbness can be quite concerning, it is important not to dismiss painful symptoms.
-The good news is that we offer several treatment options here at Haro Podiatry & Laser Center—including the most advanced Class IV Laser technology—to relieve peripheral nerve pain and allow you to perform your favorite activities.
+The good news is that we offer several treatment options here at Haro Podiatry & Laser Center to relieve peripheral nerve pain and allow you to perform your favorite activities.

 The Body’s Peripheral Nervous System

 The human body is comprised of several systems, including the nervous system.
 This particular system is further broken down into two separate subsystems: the central and peripheral nervous systems.

 The central nervous system consists of your brain and spinal cord, and is responsible for processing information.
 The peripheral nervous system is a vast, intricate network of nerves branching out from the spinal column and reaching to various areas of your body.
 In part, this subsystem is responsible for collecting sensory information, which is important to know for understanding why neuropathy causes pain.

 Both the central and peripheral nervous systems work in conjunction with each other and communicate via nerve impulses sent along peripheral nerve fibers.
 When the communication is disrupted, or severed, issues can arise.

 Peripheral Neuropathy Explained